fuel/fuel/TESTING.md

 # Testing Fuel

 Fuel uses [PHPUnit](https://github.com/sebastianbergmann/phpunit/) for it's Unit Testing needs.
-It must be installed for the tests to run/
+It must be installed for the tests to run.

+**NOTE: No code will be accepted without tests written.**

 ## Running Tests